Argentina Monthly Inflation Highest In Three Decades - UrduPoint

 Argentina Monthly Inflation Highest In Three Decades

-Buenos Aires, Sept 13 (UrduPoint / Pakistan Point News - 14th Sep, 2023 ) :Argentina recorded an inflation rate of 12.4 percent in August, the highest monthly change in over three decades in a country dogged by chronic economic instability, the statistics agency said Wednesday.
+Buenos Aires, Sept 15 (UrduPoint / Pakistan Point News - 15th Sep, 2023 ) :Argentina recorded an inflation rate of 12.4 percent in August, the highest monthly change in over three decades in a country dogged by chronic economic instability, its statistics agency said Wednesday.

-Inflation over the past 12 months also soared to 124 percent, according to a report by the Indec agency.

-It was the first time the country had hit double-digit monthly inflation since April 2002, when the figure stood at 10.4 percent.
-The highest previous monthly change was in 1991.

 Argentines are already struggling to make ends meet after years of rising prices and Currency volatility, and the latest figures come a little over a month before general elections.